GernotKubik/TrackYourData/README.md

 This repository contains the code elements of the Bachelor thesis "Track Your Data!
 Semantic Searchover Logs"

-It consists of three main components: server_audit.log (MariaDB Audit Plugin logfile) log-to.csv.py (raw log to csv convertor) log-analysis.py (csv to rdf convertor)
+It consists of three main components:

+-server_audit.log (MariaDB Audit Plugin logfile)

+-log-to.csv.py (raw log to csv convertor)

+-log-analysis.py (csv to rdf convertor)

 Prerequisits: